Quang-Dobe/Machine_Learning/README.md

-# Just4Test
+# Repo for studying
-This response is just used for testing
+This response is just used for studying